igorrrodkin/techwave-nestjs-movie-api/README.md

 Since Prisma ORM doesn't support trigram-based indexes yet, this migration is written manually.

-> Potential bottlenecks: Prisma doesn't provide any functionality to apply custom migrations with defining database resources created by them in order to make database state and prisma schema in sync.
+> Potential bottleneck: Prisma doesn't provide any functionality to apply custom migrations with defining database resources created by them in order to make database state and prisma schema in sync.
 As a result, in case when we make some schema changes, in addition with migrations that follows the schema, Prisma will generate "reverse" migrations for our custom migrations

 ```bash
 $ npm run migrate-custom